menu

 Woodlawn is a very small town located in the state of Virginia.
 With a population of 2,045 people and just one neighborhood, Woodlawn is the 217th largest community in Virginia.

-Woodlawn is a blue-collar town, with 49.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Woodlawn is generally considered to be a blue-collar town.
+49.26% of the Woodlawn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Woodlawn is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Woodlawn who work in teaching (11.36%), office and administrative support (7.27%), and law enforcement and fire fighting (6.78%).

 The per capita income in Woodlawn in 2022 was $29,473, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $117,892 for a family of four.